 DeLong teaches globally in a myriad of executive programs as well as executive courses on campus.
 He consults with leading organizations on the process of making individual and organizational change.
-His new book, Flying Without a Net: Turn Fear of Change into Fuel for Success (Harvard Business School Press, 2011), centers on the challenges of helping talented professionals who are resistant to change.

 Professor DeLong received his undergraduate and master’s degrees from Brigham Young University and his Ph.D. from Purdue University in Industrial Supervision.
 He received a post-doctoral fellowship from Massachusetts Institute of Technology.
 He is the father of five daughters.